AIA Seattle provides the architecture community with the resources to make a difference through design.

 Code of Ethics

-Members of the AIA are dedicated to the highest standards of professionalism, integrity, and competence.
-The AIA Code of Ethics states guidelines for the conduct of Members in fulfilling those obligations.
+In addition to AIA Seattle’s Community Standard there is an expectation that members of the AIA are dedicated to the highest standards of professionalism, integrity, and competence.
+The AIA Non-Discrimination, Anti-Harassment, & Complaint Policy states guidelines for the conduct of Members in fulfilling those obligations.

 Disaster Assistance Handbook

-The AIA Disaster Assistance Handbook is designed to help architects better understand their role and how to prepare for and respond to disasters.
+The AIA AIA Disaster Assistance Handbook is designed to help architects better understand their role and how to prepare for and respond to disasters.
+For a brief overview, check out the Disaster Assistance Handbook quick guide.

 Global Practice Primer